Posted on July 10, 2017 by support@ccwsafe.com in Uncategorized

 Situational Awareness and the Civilian Use of Force Continuum

-Law enforcement has long relied upon the use of force continuum, which sets out guidelines for the amount and level of force recommended for use in the performance of law enforcement duties.
-This continuum has changed slightly over the years due to new products like Tasers and oleoresin capsicum (OC) pepper spray, but generally speaking, the use of force continuum has remained fairly consistent.
+Law enforcement has long relied upon the use of force continuum.
+This continuum sets out guidelines for the amount and level of force recommended for use in the performance of law enforcement duties.
+Although each situation is different and context clues need to be taken into account, an example of the use of force continuum includes:

 An official use of force continuum for non-law enforcement (i.e. citizens) has never been developed to the extent it has for law enforcement.
 Even so, a few articles discussing this topic have been published in recent years.